neilrathi/rcp-access/README.md

 As a broad overview, we have **scratch** storage on RCP at `/mnt/upschrimpf2/scratch/<your_gaspar_username>`.
 This is where your files (including your code) should be stored.
 You will be working from the root of your RCP login, and storing things on scratch.
 There is also `/home/<your_gaspar_username>`.
 Ignore this, it is confusing.

+This guide is built on top of similar guides from the [MLO lab](https://github.com/epfml/getting-started) and [NLP lab](https://epic-guide.github.io/tools/ic-compute-storage), as well as the [RCP Wiki](https://wiki.rcp.epfl.ch/).

 ## pre-setup / installs

 ### Run:AI